Arithmetic inflection formulae for linear series on hyperelliptic curves: Local arithmetic inflection formulae

 determines an inflectionary basis for $\mc{O}(2\ell \infty_X)$, i.e., the elements of $\la^{\ga}$ are ordered according to their orders-of-vanishing in the uniformizer $y$, which are strictly increasing.
 Note that for each $i$, the $i^{\mathrm{th}}$ element of $\la^{\ga}$ is a linear combination of the first $i$ elements of $\la$ in which the $i^{\mathrm{th}}$ element of $\la$ appears with coefficient one; as a result, the Hasse Wronskians of $\la$ and $\la^{\ga}$ are equal.

 As a result, we may assume without loss of generality that $\ga=0$.

 Note first that the Hasse Leibniz rule \eqref{eq:Hasse_Leibniz} implies

 for all positive integers $j$ and $k$; it follows easily that the column of $W(\la)$ indexed by $x^j y$ may be replaced by a column whose $k$th entry (when counting starting from 0 at the top of the column) is $D^{k-1}_y x^j$, for every $j=0,\dots,\ell-g-1$.
-We next apply Fa\`a di Bruno's chain rule for Hasse derivatives, which states in general that
+Computing the Hasse derivative of powers of $x$ with respect to $y$ via Fa\`a di Bruno's chain rule for Hasse derivatives \eqref{FdB}, we find that